001. POLICE COMMISSION-EXECUTIVE POWER.

 080.10 AMENDMENTS TO DEPARTMENT POLICY.
 The Chief of Police shall review and approve all changes to the Department Manual.
 In addition, the Board of Police Commissioners shall review and approve those proposed changes to the Department Manual involving general policy.

 080.20 REQUESTS FOR AMENDMENTS.
 A request for revision or addition to the Department Manual shall be prepared in duplicate on an Intradepartmental Correspondence, Form 15.02.00, and forwarded through the chain of command to the requesting employee's bureau commanding officer.
-If approved, the request shall be forwarded to the Special Assistant for Constitutional Policing (SACP).
-Requests approved by the SACP, shall be directed to the Commanding Officer, Planning and Research Division, who shall cause research, development, and, upon approval of the Chief of Police, publication as a Special Order.
+If approved, the request shall be forwarded to the Office of Constitutional Policing and Policy (OCPP).
+Requests approved by the OCPP, shall be directed to the Commanding Officer, Policies and Procedures Division, who shall cause research, development, and, upon approval of the Chief of Police, publication as a Special Order.

 080.30 MONITORING COMPLIANCE WITH DEPARTMENT DIRECTIVES.
 To ensure that new or revised procedures achieve their desired results, the unit which has functional supervision over the procedures shall be responsible for conducting an audit to determine: